khora369/Magic-Mirror-AI/README.md

 Getting Started

-1. Clone this repository
+1. Clone this repository:
 bash
 git clone https://github.com/yourusername/magic-mirror-ai.git
 cd magic-mirror-ai

-3. Create a virtual environment (optional but recommended) bash python -m venv venv source venv/bin/activate   # On Windows: venv\Scripts\activate
+3. Create a virtual environment (optional but recommended) : bash python -m venv venv source venv/bin/activate   # On Windows: venv\Scripts\activate

-4. Install the requirements
+4. Install the requirements:
 bash
 pip install -r requirements.txt

-5. Run the Oracle
+5. Run the Oracle:
 bash
 streamlit run webmirror.py
 This will open a browser window where you can begin a conversation with Khôra.